 - 1.1.1 The Water Act 2003 requires that all water companies in England Wales prepare and maintain Water Resources Management Plans (WRMPs).
 These plans set out how public water supply (PWS) will be maintained over a minimum of 25 years in a way that is economically, socially and environmentally sustainable.
-The WRMPs must be revised every five years. - 1.1.2 United Utilities Water (UUW) is currently finalising its Water Resources Management Plan 2024 (WRMP24).
-Once approved, the WRMP24 will set out a long-term, best value and sustainable plan for water supplies in the North West.
+The WRMPs must be revised every five years. - 1.1.2 United Utilities Water (UUW) has finalised its Water Resources Management Plan 2024 (WRMP24).
+The WRMP24 sets out a long-term, best value and sustainable plan for water supplies in the North West.
 The WRMP24 plans for an adequate supply to meet demand from 2025 to 2050 and beyond, and a supply system that is resilient to drought.
 WRMPs are reviewed on a rolling five-year basis, with UUW's most recent plan being published in 2019. - 1.1.3 As part of the preparation of WRMP24, UUW published its Draft Water Resources Management Plan 2024 (Draft WRMP24) for consultation between the 7th December 2022 and 15th March 2023, following submission to Defra.
-The Draft WRMP24 set out UUW's proposals to ensure continued delivery of a secure and reliable supply of water from 2025 to 2050, looking beyond out to the year 2100. - 1.1.4 Taking into account the responses received to the consultation on the Draft WRMP24 from regulators, stakeholders and the public, further engagement and environmental assessment, UUW has selected its preferred plan for WRMP24.
-A Revised Draft Water Resources Management Plan 2024 (Revised Draft WRMP24 or rdWRMP24) was prepared and submitted to the Secretary of State for review and approval (21 June 2023). - 1.1.5 The Secretary of State has subsequently requested further information on the Revised Draft WRMP (December 2023)1, which is being provided by UUW alongside updated environmental reports. - 1.1.6 UUW's WRMP24 has been developed within a regional water resources planning framework covering all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Hafren Dyfrdwy (HD), Severn Trent Water (STW), South Staffordshire Water (SSW) and United Utilities Water (UUW)2 that is managed by Water Resources West (WRW).
-WRW is currently preparing a Regional Plan3 for the period 2025 to 2085 that will address long-term regional and inter-regional, multi-sectoral water resources management pressures and will draw on water resource options from the member water
+The Draft WRMP24 set out UUW's proposals to ensure continued delivery of a secure and reliable supply of water from 2025 to 2050, looking beyond out to the year 2100. - 1.1.4 Taking into account the responses received to the consultation on the Draft WRMP24 from regulators, stakeholders and the public, further engagement and environmental assessment, UUW selected its preferred plan for WRMP24.
+A Revised Draft Water Resources Management Plan 2024 (Revised Draft WRMP24 or rdWRMP24) was prepared and submitted to the Secretary of State for review and approval (21 June 2023). - 1.1.5 The Secretary of State subsequently requested further information on the Revised Draft WRMP (December 2023)1, which was provided by UUW alongside updated environmental reports (February 2024); however, modelling of some options demonstrated issues with Water Framework Directive (WFD) compliance, and so Defra's 'Direction to Publish' letter2 indicated that amendments to the preferred options were required. - 1.1.6 UUW's WRMP24 has been developed within a regional water resources planning framework covering all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Hafren Dyfrdwy (HD), Severn Trent Water (STW), South Staffordshire Water (SSW) and United Utilities Water (UUW)3 that is managed by Water Resources West